-This is chapter 10 from the book I’m writing called, “The Bullshit Machine: Transcending the Delusion of Who We Think We Are”.
-I wanted to share this chapter as a preview for the book, which will be out in July, but also as a different perspective and understanding of what God truly is to me without the hang ups and separation of religious teachings.
+This is chapter 10 from the book I wrote called, “The Bullshit Machine: Transcending the Delusion of Who We Think We Are”.
+I wanted to share this chapter as a preview for the book, which will be out on 11/25/2020!
+This chapter looks through an evolving perspective and understanding of what God truly is to me without the hang ups and separation of religious teachings.
 Feel free to contact me for more information on the book and for questions about coaching and freeing yourself from anxiety and addiction.

 Chapter Ten: God, The Universe, and Humanity.
 The Experiencers Experiencing the Experience.